DuendeInexistente/Cirque/ShortStories/stars.md

 And in spite of all Firework couldn't help smiling, because it was the exact same compliment, verbatim, that yellow had offered ever since she was a filly still learning the spells that kept the lighthouse's magical flame alive.
 Yellow never told her this when there was someone else around, just in their private moments.
 "Thankee, lord yellow."

  "This unit does not recognize nor require titles, but it is honoured."
-Yellow hopped down to the tiled floor, "Does the assistance have value equivalent to a hug."
+Yellow hopped down to the tiled floor, "Does the assistance have value equivalent to or greater than a hug."
 It stated-or-maybe-asked.

 Fireclay blinked a few times, surprised by this, before answering.
 "Yellow, you're red-- You're too hot."